MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/index.md

 ---

 <h1>Office 365 Enterprise</h1>
-<p>Microsoft Office 365 provides powerful online cloud services that enable collaboration, security and compliance, mobility, and intellgence and analytics.
-This page provides links to guidance for admins and IT Professionals who are deploying, configuring, and managing Office 365 services in enterprise organizations.</p>
+<p>Microsoft Office&nbsp;365 provides powerful online cloud services that enable collaboration, security and compliance, mobility, and intellgence and analytics.
+This page provides links to guidance for admins and IT Professionals who are deploying, configuring, and managing Office&nbsp;365 services in enterprise organizations.</p>
 <ul class="cardsF panelContent">
     <li>
         <a href="https://www.microsoft.com/fasttrack/microsoft-365/office-365">